MaiXiaochai/Droplet/README.md

 # Droplet
-this project is a backup of my test code.
+this project is created to learning.
-Just for fun and test.
+Just for fun and learning.